pl0xi/sftp.nvim/README.md

 ### Aliases

-You can define multiple server configurations, or "aliases", in your configuration file.
-To use a specific alias, you can pass it as an argument to the `:SFTPDiff` command:
+You can define multiple server configurations (aliases) in your `config.lua`.
+To use a specific alias, pass it as an argument to the `:SFTPDiff` command:

 ```
 :SFTPDiff staging
 ```

-If you don't provide an alias, the `default` configuration will be used.
+If no alias is provided, the `default` configuration is used.

 ### `local_path`

-The `local_path` option allows you to specify a subdirectory of your project to sync with the remote server.
-For example, if your project has a `Backend` and `Frontend` directory, but you only want to sync the `Backend` directory, you can set `local_path` to the full path of the `Backend` directory.
+The `local_path` option specifies the local project directory to be synced with the remote server.
+When you edit a file, the plugin calculates its path relative to `local_path` to determine the corresponding remote path.

-When you edit a file, the plugin will calculate the path of the file relative to the `local_path` and use that to construct the remote path.
-For example, if your `local_path` is set to `/path/to/your/project/Backend` and you edit the file `/path/to/your/project/Backend/api/user.php`, the plugin will look for the file `api/user.php` in the `remote_path` on the SFTP server.
+For example, if `local_path` is `/path/to/project/src` and you edit `/path/to/project/src/api/main.go`, the plugin will sync it with `api/main.go` inside the `remote_path` on the server.

+## Error Logging

+The plugin uses `vim.notify` to provide clear and non-intrusive feedback.
+Errors, such as configuration issues or connection failures, are displayed as notifications, ensuring they are visible without disrupting your workflow.